Washington State Serial Cat Killer Responsible For Killing Over A Dozen Cats

 — Evening Standard (@standardnews) August 30, 2018

-While there is currently no evidence to suggest that the serial cat killer has harmed any humans, Thurston County law enforcement are concerned that the person responsible might escalate to hurting or killing people.
+While there is currently no evidence to suggest that the serial cat killer has harmed any humans, Thurston County law enforcement is concerned that the person responsible might escalate to hurting or killing people.

 According to animal cruelty investigator Erika Johnson, many of the people she has prosecuted for murder or other violent crimes against humans have started out harming animals.
 In fact, the FBI started a entirely new database tracking incidents of animal abuse in 2016 because of the overwhelming evidence linking animal cruelty to violent crimes against humans.